-a) There is need to include Integrated Pest Management (IPM) since pest infestation was observed and reported to be rampant in most horticultural plots and on tree nurseries.
+Once the preparation and sensitisation is done, the project team is expected to embark on implementation of interventions prioritised jointly.
+During implementation of crop enterprise related interventions in support of livelihoods, there is need to include Integrated Pest Management (IPM) since pest infestation was observed and reported to be rampant in most horticultural plots and on tree nurseries.
 Young trees are also a favourite of ants.
-Consideration should be given to utilising indigenous technical knowledge on pest management.
+Consideration should be given to utilising indigenous knowledge on pest management.